HugoLc/design-patterns/desing-principles.md

   to hook themselves into a system, but the high-level components determine when they are needed, and how.
 In other words, **the high-level components give the low-level components the “don’t call us, we’ll call you” treatment**.

+- The Single Responsibility Principle: A class should have only one reason to change.

+  Every responsibility of
+  a class is an area of
+  potential change.
+More
+  than one responsibility
+  means more than one area
+  of change.

+  This principle guides us to
+  keep each class to a single
+  responsibility.